 Throughout the duration of the internship, SALDEF will host a series of special programming and opportunities, such as leadership workshops, networking events, and cultural outings in DC, to further contribute to the development of the next generation of leaders.
 These workshops and events are mandatory.

-SALDEF supports each participant with a $1500 stipend.
+SALDEF supports each participant with a $1,500 stipend upon satisfactory completion of internship.